vmyilsamy/HackerRankStories/README.md

 -- Unit testing I've followed BDD style unit testing which is quite efficient to manage in the long run, when things are complicated this style of unit test will definitely help

+As you can below the unit test output clearly states what the intention of the test.
+This helps in the long run.

 ![BDD style nunit tests](https://github.com/vmyilsamy/HackerRankStories/assets/9333379/b71be3f3-4e1f-48d0-8bdf-d8f6952ec4d9)